-The annual Purcellville Green Expo called Hail to the Trail was held on Sunday, October 22 from 1 to 4 p.m. at the Chapman DeMary Trail.
+The annual Purcellville Green Expo called Hail to the Trail will take place on Sunday, September 15, 2024 from 1 to 4 p.m. at the Chapman DeMary Trail.
 Hail to the Trail is free and open to the public, and fun for families, students, and scouts.
 During the annual event, you can explore this 10-acre area which is considered to be the last stand of old-growth forest in the Town, meet local environmental experts, participate in fun hands-on activities to learn about nature and the environment, help plant trees, get supplies to start your own nature journal, listen to live music, learn about native plants and wildlife, and participate in the Town’s annual Arbor Day Celebration with recognition from the Virginia Department of Forestry for the annual Tree City USA designation.
 Follow Hail to the Trail on Facebook!

-Below is a list of the organizations that will be participating in the 2023 Hail to the Trail:
+Below is a list of the organizations that participated in the 2023 Hail to the Trail:

 - Franklin Park— the power of water to shape our global environment and way of life

 - Loudoun County Tree Stewards–learn how to identify tree seeds and nuts

 - Loudoun Wildlife Conservancy—learn about amphibians and native plants